bf4/bf4.github.com/_posts/2013-07-18-ruby-requires-confusion.md

     * this is okay since rails makes autoload not broken, and lazy loading is good.
     * otherwise, autoload isn't threadsafe and should not be used
   2. _Else_
      1. in a gem or library that is in the load path, (e.g. lib)
-      * use vanilla** :require** since in all rubies the argument will searched for via the load paths. e.g. require 'foo/bar' in lib/foo.rb and in lib/foo/bar.rb use require 'bar/baz' to require 'lib/foo/bar/baz.rb'
+        * use vanilla **:require** since in all rubies the argument will searched for via the load paths. e.g. `require 'foo/bar'` in lib/foo.rb and in lib/foo/bar.rb use `require 'bar/baz'` to `require 'lib/foo/bar/baz.rb'`
           * to achieve lazy loading, put the require statement in a method or block to be evaluated when needed
-      * using** :require_relative** can speed up require time as it essentially uses the absolute path (equivalent to File.expand_path("../#{argument}", __FILE__)
+        * using **:require_relative** can speed up require time as it essentially uses the absolute path (equivalent to `File.expand_path("../#{argument}", __FILE__)`
-        * _some prefer_ library authors not use require_relative since it makes it impossible to mock/override the require in the test environment by manipulating the load path order. e.g. $:.unshift '.'; require 'foo_gem'
+          * _some prefer_ library authors not use require_relative since it makes it impossible to mock/override the require in the test environment by manipulating the load path order. e.g. `$:.unshift '.'; require 'foo_gem'`
-          * avoid using require File.expand_path('../foo', __FILE__) for the above reason
+            * avoid using `require File.expand_path('../foo', __FILE__)` for the above reason
           * _others prefer_ :require_relative whenever possible as it is faster [https://rubyforge.org/pipermail/rspec-users/2011-November/020760.html](https://rubyforge.org/pipermail/rspec-users/2011-November/020760.html)
      2. in your own codebase e.g. your web app
-      * :**require_relative** is usually the better route, even in rails.
+        * **:require_relative** is usually the better route, even in rails.
         * beware that it doesn't work for evaluated (e.g. rack) apps [https://gist.github.com/tjsingleton/5957780](https://gist.github.com/tjsingleton/5957780)

 Appendix: